innovation-growth-lab/dsit-impact/README.md

 - **`data_processing_authors`**: This pipeline processes author-related data, linking authors to their respective disciplines and identifying patterns in their publication history.
 This data serves as the basis for computing the interdisciplinary metrics.
   - **Nodes**: Include functions for parsing author data, mapping them to disciplines using the Leiden CWTS topics taxonomy, and preparing the data for analysis.
 - **`data_analysis_team_metrics`**: This pipeline implements the methodology proposed by Leydesdorff, Wagner, and Bornmann (2019) to calculate interdisciplinary metrics for research teams.
 It brings together the variety of disciplines, balance of publishing behavior, and disparity between disciplines.
-  - **Nodes**: Perform the calculations for the interdisciplinary metrics, analyze the data, and generate insights into the collaborative nature of UKRI-funded projects.
+  - **Nodes**: Perform the calculations for the interdisciplinary metrics, analyse the data, and generate insights into the collaborative nature of UKRI-funded projects.

 ## Data Generation

-After all data has been collected, processed, and analyzed, the final datasets are generated for further analysis or reporting.
+After all data has been collected, processed, and analysed, the final datasets are generated for further analysis or reporting.
 This stage consolidates the outputs of the various pipelines.

 **Relevant Pipeline**:
 - **`data_generation`**: This pipeline is responsible for generating the final datasets by integrating the outputs from the other pipelines.
 It prepares the data for subsequent analysis or reporting.